jhxie/CMPUT496/PerformanceAnalysis/README.md

 in reality the data loss rate is much less than the percentage tested here;
-the reason for choosing such high loss rate is due to the limitation of current version(2.2.1) of mininet, which only permits percentage range from 0% up to 100%.
+the reason for choosing such high loss rate is due to the limitation of current version(2.2.1) of mininet, which only permits percentage range from 0% up to 100% (without fractions).
 Judging by the drastic drop in bandwith when there is merely a 1% (again, this is possibly a huge amount in reality, this increase is minimal under the limitation of mininet) increase in the loss rate, we can see bandwidth is affected by an incredible margin when compared with the previous 2 test cases.